 As you become a more skilled researcher, you learn to use the language and jargon of your field to effectively communicate with colleagues within your discipline.
 Another important skill to develop as a researcher is learning how to explain your work to a general audience in clear language.
 Therefore, we invite all students presenting their work to apply to give an ACE Talk.
 These talks should be accessible, creative, and engaging.

 Your application to give an ACE Talk is composed of two equally important pieces: your abstract and a 3-minute video of yourself explaining your project.
 Both your abstract and your video should be crafted with a broad audience in mind: avoid jargon and make sure to touch on what makes your research exciting.
-Registration for the Symposium, including your application to present an ACE Research Talk, is due on April 1, 2020.
+Registration for the Symposium, including your application to present an ACE Research Talk, is due by 11:59PM on Monday, April 5, 2021.

 ACE Talk applications are evaluated based on how well the abstract and the video convey the quality of the project, evidence of expertise in the discipline, accessibility, verbal communication skills, and the ability to engage a broad audience.
 You can see the ACE Talk Evaluation score sheet here (.pdf).
 Students applying in the arts should be sure to include both a brief example of their artwork (a composition, poem, painting, etc.) and a discussion of how it fits in with what other artists are doing.

 NOTE: Those chosen as ACE Talk presenters will upload their presentation by 11:59pm on Sunday, April 18, 2021.

 Your abstract should provide a brief summary of your project.
 In 250 words or less, we want to know what you did, why you did it, how you did it, and what you found/made/discovered.
 Please consult with your faculty mentor to be sure your project title and abstract are appropriate, as they cannot be changed.
 The Writing Center has tips on their website about writing abstracts.